metta-systems/metta/docs/architecture/gory-details.md

 From the starting application process viewpoint:

-- load application code and data
+ * load application code and data
-- read library dependencies
+ * read library dependencies
-- for missing libraries, load them and their dependencies
+ * for missing libraries, load them and their dependencies
-- link calls from app to used libraries
+ * link calls from app to used libraries

 Library viewpoint:
-- library implements a component interface
+ * library implements a component interface
-- this means per-client data is allocated by calling constructors of the interface
+ * this means per-client data is allocated by calling constructors of the interface
-- libraries which do not have per-client data may implement interfaces directly, but i presume this is rare.
+ * libraries which do not have per-client data may implement interfaces directly, but i presume this is rare.

 A typical application:
-- load trader library
+ * load trader library
-- load memory library
+ * load memory library
-- instantiate trader interface
+ * instantiate trader interface
-- instantiate memory interface
+ * instantiate memory interface
-- allocate something
+ * allocate something
-- use trader to locate a peer
+ * use trader to locate a peer
-- instantiate a peer interface
+ * instantiate a peer interface
-- send something to peer via interface instance
+ * send something to peer via interface instance

---------8<--------imaginary cut line--------8<--------do not cross-------->8--------imaginary cut line-------->8--------

 ----
 All Oberon needs is Single Level Storage (SLS); another innovative feature of the System i5.
 There is a "Persistent Oberon" variant that offers an SLS-like framework for those people that want to explore that avenue.

 Oberon the language allows direct manipulation of the hardware registers, so Oberon the OS is written entirely in a high-level language, without the need for assembly code.

 ----
 Device drivers usually run in userspace and are coupled with interrupt handlers - usually implemented inside the same driver and simply waiting on an interrupt semaphore.
 Drivers communicate using the same portals, generated from interface definition files.
 Usually there is a rich interface defined, not only get bytes/send bytes but much more semantic information is being maintained by either a driver or an abstraction level above it about what is going on and why.
 This allows drivers to make much more educated decisions about, for example, read-ahead strategy to use for particular clients.
 This makes things a bit more complicated to implement, but in reality there will be some sort of more abstract and user-task-oriented metadriver just above more dumb and hardware-oriented "executive drivers".
 There are some system components, like security server, that implement trusted computing base and maintain overall integrity of the system.
 In case of dynamic reconfiguration and continuous upgrades this is vital.
 Hotswapping of components would be highly desirable to have, although at this point this is not planned at all.